 Carson is a Meteorologist at WAAY 31.

-For as long as I can remember, I have been interested in weather.
-Being born and raised in Louisville, Kentucky, I have experienced all the wild weather that the south has to offer!
-One of the most memorable weather events for me was an ice storm that crippled Kentucky in January 2009.
-My family had no power (and no heat in our home) for five days after the storm.
-I remember hearing stories of some families in rural parts of the state that had no power for nearly a month.
+For as long as he can remember, Carson has been interested in weather.
+Being born and raised in Louisville, Kentucky, he has experienced all the wild weather that the south has to offer!
+One of the most memorable weather events for Carson was an ice storm that crippled Kentucky in January 2009.
+His family had no power (and no heat in their home) for five days after the storm.
+Carson remembers hearing stories of some families in rural parts of the state that had no power for nearly a month.

-My passion for weather led me to Western Kentucky University (WKU), where I graduated with a B.S. in Meteorology in May 2019.
-While at WKU, I had the opportunity to learn about all aspects of the weather industry through an internship with WBKO in Bowling Green, two internships with the National Weather Service in Louisville and Nashville, and serving as Lead Forecaster for WKU’s White Squirrel Weather, a student-led forecasting service that provides weather information to WKU officials for campus events and in times of severe weather.
+Carson’s passion for weather led him to Western Kentucky University (WKU), where he graduated with a B.S. in Meteorology in May 2019.
+While at WKU, Carson had the opportunity to learn about all aspects of the weather industry through an internship with WBKO in Bowling Green, two internships with the National Weather Service in Louisville and Nashville, and serving as Lead Forecaster for WKU’s White Squirrel Weather, a student-led forecasting service that provides weather information to WKU officials for campus events and in times of severe weather.

-My first job in the business has led me to the Tennessee Valley and I am honored to share my passion for weather every weekend.
-I love getting to know people, so feel free to reach out!
-I am thrilled to be here in the Tennessee Valley and explore everything that the area has to offer!
+Carson’s first job in the business has led him to the Tennessee Valley and he is honored to share his passion for weather every weekend.
+Carson loves getting to know people, so feel free to reach out!
+He is thrilled to be here in the Tennessee Valley and explore everything that the area has to offer!

 Widespread severe weather is not expected, but a few storms could produce gusty winds and heavy rain Monday afternoon.

 Once a cold front moves through Monday evening, highs will struggle to reach the 70s despite plenty of sunshine.

 A cold front will bring a big cool down by the middle of next week.

 Portions of North Alabama could see two to four inches of rain in the next week, all thanks to what is left of Tropical Storm Beta.